AI Tools

 Smart Home AI in 2026: Why Voice Assistants Finally Got Good

-After years of frustration, AI voice assistants are actually useful.
-What changed, which system to choose, and how to set up a smart home that doesn't make you want to scream.
+AI voice assistants are finally useful in 2026.
+What changed, which system to choose, and how to set up a smart home that actually works.

 February 8, 2026 · 5 min read